-- Low interest rates: Home equity loans are secured by your home, so they have lower interest rates than other types of unsecured debt, such as credit cards or personal loans.
+- Lower interest rates: Home equity loans are secured by your home, so they have lower interest rates than other types of unsecured debt, such as credit cards or personal loans.
 This can help you save on interest payments and improve monthly cash flow if you need to lower high-interest debt.

 - Stable monthly payments.
 With a fixed-rate home equity loan, you don’t have to worry about your payments fluctuating over time.

 - Borrowing costs: Some lenders charge fees for a home equity loan.
 As you shop lenders, pay attention to the loan’s annual percentage rate (APR), which includes the interest rate and other loan fees.
 If you roll these fees into your loan, you’ll likely pay a higher interest rate.

 - Risk of losing your home.
 Home equity debt is secured by your home, so if you fail to make payments, your lender can foreclose on it.
 If housing values plummet, you could wind up underwater, meaning you owe more on your home than it’s worth.
 Your credit and finances could take a major hit, too.

-- Misusing the money: Your home isn’t an ATM, and experts recommend that you use home equity loan for expenses that will pay you back, such as a home renovation that increases value, paying for college, starting a business or consolidating high-interest debt.
+- Misusing the money: Your home isn’t an ATM, and experts recommend that you use a home equity loan for expenses that will pay you back, such as a home renovation that increases value, paying for college, starting a business or consolidating high-interest debt.
 Stick to needs versus wants; otherwise, you’re perpetuating a cycle of living beyond your means.

 A home equity loan isn’t the only type of loan that allows you to tap your home’s equity for cash.
-A home equity line of credit, also known as a HELOC, offers another way to use your home’s value for cash expenses.
+A HELOC offers another way to tap your home’s value.